Thursday, March 14, 2019

 Program note:

-In this suite, actual ancient music is evoked in three of the movements.
-In Nomine is, as the name suggests, based on the popular cantus firmus by John Taverner which gave birth to the 'in Nomine genre' of English Renaissance consort music.
-Azumagoto is based on, or rather is a transcription of, the wagon (or azumagoto) pattern that accompanies mi-kagura chanting used in court Shinto rituals.
-At one point in Fujieda's Kame no Otanashi, an ajime-saho section of mi-kagura was performed with this pattern in the wagon.
-In Quodlibet, a fragment from Sundanese tarawangsa, the trance-inducing ritual music, and a bass line reminiscent of one from Fujieda’s Pattern of Plants are combined into a quodlibet.
-In Fukuoka, I discovered that Fujieda himself was deeply into Sundanese music; he had written pieces for Sundanese gamelan and invited teachers every year to instruct the degung group he had helped organize in Fukuoka.
-This movement is a homage to this shared passion.
-A quote from Pattern of Plants is also the motivic basis for the third movement, Nageire, named after the 'informal' 'thrown' style of ikebana.
-In Nageire, Fujieda's motif is combined with a fragment from a piece by Jürg Frey.
+Three of the movements in the suite explicitly evoke ancient music.
+In Nomine, as its name suggests, is based on the popular cantus firmus by John Taverner that gave rise to the English Renaissance In Nomine genre.
+Azumagoto is based on—or rather, a transcription of—the wagon (or azumagoto) pattern accompanying mi-kagura chanting in court Shinto ritual.
+At one point in Fujieda's Kame no Otanashi, an ajime-saho section of mi-kagura was performed with this wagon pattern.
+In Quodlibet, a fragment from Sundanese tarawangsa—a trance-inducing ritual music—is combined with a bass line reminiscent of Fujieda’s Patterns of Plants.
+In Fukuoka, I learned that Fujieda himself was deeply involved with Sundanese music: he had written works for Sundanese gamelan and annually invited teachers to instruct the degung group he helped found there.
+This movement is a homage to that shared passion.

 No comments: